Adi-Shalit/Google-Play-Store-EDA/README.md

 The purpose of this project is to perform **Exploratory Data Analysis (EDA)** on the dataset in order to uncover patterns and insights about app performance and trends.

-This EDA includes **data loading and cleaning, data transformation, outlier treatment, visual analysis and insights and conclusion**.
+This EDA project includes **data loading and cleaning, data transformation, outlier and duplicates treatment, visual analysis, insights and conclusion**.

 This analysis can help: